vjcitn/CDNMp2c/README.md

 #### BiocHail

-We have an R package in Bioconductor that runs through the following topics (this is just a screenshot, visit [BiocHail at Bioconductor](http://bioconductor.org/packages/release/bioc/vignettes/BiocHail/inst/doc/gwas_tut.html) for the real thing in at Bioconductor for details):
+We have an R package in Bioconductor that runs through the following topics (this is just a screenshot, visit [BiocHail at Bioconductor](http://bioconductor.org/packages/release/bioc/vignettes/BiocHail/inst/doc/gwas_tut.html) for the real thing at Bioconductor for details):

 ![](man/figures/bhail.jpg)